sagar11988/SpringAI/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.dailycodebuffer.budget-ai' is invalid and this project uses 'com.dailycodebuffer.budget_ai' instead.

 # Getting Started

 ### Reference Documentation